 What is the Blue Ridge Parkway?

-What is amazing about this near-500 mile road is that the speed limit never exceeds 45 miles per hour.
-This gives you the ideal pace to really soak in your surroundings.
+While full of fall colors, the truly amazing aspect of this near-500 mile road is that the speed limit never exceeds 45 miles per hour, which gives you the ideal pace to really soak in your surroundings.
 Better yet, you are permitted to pull over and park at any point along this road.
-If you find a scene that catches your eye, do not hesitate to stop and admire it and maybe take a picture or two.
-In fact, this route is the ideal trek for a family looking to experience some fall foliage first-hand, and here’s why:
+If you find a scene that catches your eye, do not hesitate to stop and capture the moment on photo.

 Hundreds of Miles of Hiking Available